fledge-iot/fledge/docs/securing_fledge.rst

 Currently there are two features that can be disabled on an instance wide basis; *Control* and *Pipeline Debugging*.

-The *Control* toggle button can be used to disable all write and operations calls from south plugins back to devices.
-To disable control features global untick the *Control* toggle button.
+The *Control* toggle button can be used to disable all write and operation calls from south plugins back to devices.
+To disable |control| features for a Fledge instance untick the *Control* toggle button.

-The *Pipeline Debugger* toggle button will disable the ability to perform pipeline debugging in any north or south services within Fledge.
-If there are any pipeline debugger sessions in progress when the toggle is unset, they will be terminated.
+The *Pipeline Debugger* toggle button will control the ability to perform pipeline debugging in any north or south service within Fledge.
+If there are any pipeline debugging sessions in progress when the toggle is unset, they will be terminated.
+No new debugging sessions can be started if the pipeline debugger option is not enabled in the *Features* configuration category.